 This note describes two R-programs.
 The first produces a pedigree file for honey bees consisting of colonies, dams and sires.
-Colonies are groups of workers, dams are individual queens and sires are groups of drone-producing queens.
+Colonies are groups of workers, dams are individual queens and sires are groups of drone-producing queens (DPQ).
 The programs allow for the situation that the sire is only one queen, which in particular is relevant for single-drone insemination.
 The program also allows natural mating.
-The second program produces the numerator relationships matrix A and its inverse.
+The second program produces the numerator relationship matrix A and its inverse.

 For theory see Brascamp and Bijma (GSE, 2014, DOI:10.1186/s12711-014-0053-9), Brascamp et al. (Apidologie, 2016, DOI: 10.1007/s13592-016-0427-9) and a erratum to the Apidologie paper (Apidologie, 2018, DOI: 10.1007/s13592-018-0573-3).
 The erratum concerns the interpretation of the variance component for colony’s worker effect.
 A paper going into this issue more extensively was published in GSE (Brascamp and Bijma GSE, 2019,